CCCCY096/CCCCY096.github.io/about_golang.md

 // Spoiler alert: output is "Chen speaks trash and his math score is 59.👌😎👍"
 ```

-An *empty interface* may hold values of any type.
-Therefore it can hold values of any type!
+An *empty interface* may hold values of any type!

 ```go
 func Println(a ...interface{}) (n int, err error) // This thing holds any number and type of values.
 Damn!